A Certified Family Law Specialist For The South Bay

-Discussions About Spousal Support In California Do Not Have To Be Destructive
+Discussions About Spousal Support In California Do Not Have To Be Difficult

 Of all the challenging conversations people have when heading into a divorce, the issue of spousal support tends to be the most acrimonious.
 Long- or short-term spousal support – also called alimony – puts divorcing spouses in a specific kind of conflict.
 However, it does not always have to become a major dispute.